Eating lots of green foods is GREAT for our health, right? Well not if you listen to the recent news about the danger of oxalate in our diet…

 But is it true?
 Are high-oxalate foods dangerous?
 Should we be avoiding them and cutting them out of our diet?

-Should kale, spinach, beets, celery, bell pepper be cut?
+Should these high-alkaline foods like kale, spinach, beets, celery, bell pepper be cut?

 In this video I share the research-based, evidence-based TRUTH about whether oxalates should be avoided…or whether this scary message is just untrue…